Persevering-Traveller/Roger-Dodger/README.md

 # Roger Dodger
-Rodger Dodger is just a simple dodger game (dodge falling blocks and survive as long as possible) to familiarize myself with C++.
+Roger Dodger is just a simple dodger game (dodge falling blocks and survive as long as possible) to familiarize myself with C++.
 This project uses the SFML framework.

 ## Currently it has:
 * score points